systelab/systelab-components/README.md

 ],
 ```

-Finally, you must import the systelab-bootstrap-settings, bootstrap and systelab-components sass files in the styles of your main component, and make them available for all your components.
+Finally, you must import the systelab-bootstrap-settings, bootstrap and systelab-components sass files in the styles of your main component, and make them visible for all your components.

-In the following example, for the component AppComponent, we have created a app.component.scss, and we have add it as styleUrl.
+In the following example, for the component AppComponent, we have created and added the sass file app.component.scss.
 Also we have set the encapsulation as None.

 ```javascript
 @Component({